yqh/ece350/README.md

 ## ECE 350 RTX Project Repository

-This repository contains the University of Waterloo ECE 350 Real-Time Opearting Systems Lab materials released to students.
+This repository contains the University of Waterloo ECE 350 Real-Time Operating Systems Lab materials released to students.
 It has multiple branches.

 ### The master branch.
 It is for the most recent offering.